Inder616/Inder616/README.md

 ## 👨‍💻 About Me

-I'm a data enthusiast on a journey to become a skilled Data Scientist, passionate about:
+I'm a data enthusiast on a journey to become a skilled Data Analyst/Scientist, passionate about:

 - 📊 Extracting meaningful insights from complex datasets
 - 🤖 Building machine learning models that solve real-world problems